YourNiceCv

 Modern ATS platforms (like Workday, Greenhouse, and Lever) are highly sophisticated.
 They easily detect this deceptive tactic.

-When the ATS parses your CV, it strips all font colours and presents the raw text in a uniform format to the recruiter.
+When the ATS parses your resume, it strips all font colours and presents the raw text in a uniform format to the recruiter.
 Suddenly, your "hidden" text is completely visible, exposing your attempt to cheat the system.

 Furthermore, many advanced ATS algorithms now penalise keyword stuffing.
 If a keyword appears an unnatural number of times, the system flags the application as spam.
 You will be instantly disqualified, and your reputation with that employer will be ruined.